yeehaa123/elab/Amsterdam-Science-And-Innovation-Award.md

 2.**Innovativeness: why is your idea innovative?**
 *(Text: max 300 words)*

-+ Provides humanities students with the ability to create their research tools themselves

-+ Provides humanities students with the ability to analyse the digital tools surrounding them
+The CtH project breaks with the standard approach in digital humanities of focusing on tools that have user friendly interfaces but force researchers to fit their research to what the tools allow.
+It encourages experimentation with new methods instead of reproducing the same analyses on a limited set of appropriate data.
+It gives humanities students the ability to create their research tools themselves and to critically analyse the digital tools surrounding them.

-+ Allows them to take on a more collaborative problem solving approach that is already in practice in companies in the creative industries sector

-+ Meets the demand by cultural institutions for employees with a humanities background and coding skills
+Such a platform invites students to take on a more collaborative problem solving approach that is already in practice in companies in the creative industries sector.
+Moreover, this meets the demand from both cultural institutions and development companies for employees with a humanities background and coding skills.

-+ Possibly connects to the upcoming open data
+The open nature of the project fits well with the larger open source community---where people acquire their coding skills in a similar collaborative way---and the growing amount of open data that is waiting to be explored by young, creative researchers.

-+ Due to collaborative means used by open source software developers (e.g. github) the projects become sustainable, in the sense that they can be taken over if the maintainer leaves the projects.
-Due to open licenses, they can be developed and improved
+Due to collaborative means used by open source software developers (e.g. github) research projects become sustainable, in the sense that they can be taken over if the initial researcher leaves the projects.
+Due to open licenses, they can be developed and improved upon.

-+ This openess is inclusive, as it also allows - due to documentation and tutors - people without a background in coding to participate and develope a sensibility towards the digital instruments at hand
+This openess is inclusive, as it also allows - due to documentation and tutors - people without a background in coding to participate and develope a sensibility towards the digital instruments at hand.

 3.**Societal and/or commercial benefit: which specific problem can be